 Additionally, the local food is delicious and affordable, with traditional Macedonian dishes like Tavce Gravce (baked beans) and Kebapi (grilled meat) available at low prices.

 One budget-friendly activity to try is visiting the ancient churches and monasteries that dot the area around the lake.
 Many of these historic sites are free to visit and offer a glimpse into the rich cultural history of the region.
 For example, in Ohrid Town, you’ll find a Roman amphitheater, a fortress you can climb to, and frescoed medieval churches.
 And the lake will pull you back, time and again, to its pristine blue depths.
 You can boat on it, or swim in it if it’s not too cold.

 Lake Ohrid is a must-visit destination for budget travelers looking for natural beauty, cultural experiences, and affordability in Europe.

 4. Lviv, Ukraine

-Ukraine is definitely a cheap destination – one of the cheapest in Europe.
-You’ll find a number of backpacker hostels here, plus cool cheap coffee houses and quirky bars.
-Ukraine’s wonderful culture, music, folk dances, and unique art will capture your imagination.
+Ukraine is a cheap destination – one of the cheapest in Europe.
+You’ll find several backpacker hostels here, plus cool cheap coffee houses and quirky bars.
+This country’s wonderful culture, music, folk dances, and unique art will capture your imagination.

-If you want to explore beautiful stretches of coastline, lushly forested national parks and pristine islands, head to this region.
-Estonia’s Baltic Coast is just an hour from Tallinn.
+If you want to explore beautiful stretches of coastline, lushly forested national parks, and pristine islands, head to Estonia’s Baltic Coast, just an hour away from Tallinn.
 You can explore the national parks by foot or by bike, and bicycle the many coastal paths, discovering delightful hidden coves, fishing villages, and beaches.